French conquest of Vietnam: Annexation of three southwestern provinces (1867)

 Map showing the territorial evolution of French Indochina.

-Handwriting letter of Phan Thanh Giản and French translation is by the hand of Henri Rieunier.
+Handwritten letter of Phan Thanh Giản.
+The French translation is by Henri Rieunier.

 Embarrassed with the 1862 treaty as the Vietnamese public viewed it as a national humiliation, Tự Đức sent an embassy led by Phan Thanh Giản–the governor of three southwest provinces–to France in 1863 to revise the treaty.
 The mission failed as Napoleon III did not accept the Annamite demands.
 In August 1863, King Norodom of Cambodia signed a protectorate treaty with France, ending the dual Siamese–Vietnamese suzerainty over the country.

 In 1866, France convinced Tự Đức to hand over three remaining southwest provinces of Vĩnh Long, Hà Tiên, and Châu Đốc.
 The governor Phan Thanh Giản immediately resigned.
 Met with no resistance, in 1867, French troops under de la Grandière annexed the provinces with ease, and put them under the control of French Cochinchina.